Organizational Accounts Frequently Asked Questions

 The invitation process replaces the previous representative passcode exchange that was used to connect representative and applicant accounts to support representative-client collaboration.

 The Administrator needs to withdraw the Form G-28 from all cases that the original Representative is associated with.
 Then, in the My Representatives tab, the Administrator can remove the Representative entirely from their Company Group, if they wish.
 The Administrator will then add a new Representative by selecting, “Add a Representative.”
-The new Representative will need to submit a standalone Form G-28 for each and every existing case on which they will represent the organization.
+The new Representative will need to file a standalone Form G-28 for any existing cases on which they will represent the organization.

 The Legal Representative can collaborate with multiple company groups.
 The company would need to have an individual at each office create an organizational account and establish themself as the Administrator.
 The Administrator would then invite the Legal Representative to collaborate.
 The attorney would then be able to send the registrations to the Administrator for review and submission.

 The passport or travel document must be valid at the time of registration.
-If the passport or travel document expires between when a registration is submitted and when the H-1B petition is filed, the petitioner should enter data from the new, currently valid passport or travel document on Page 3, Part 3 of Form I-129, Petition for Nonimmigrant Worker.
+If the passport or travel document expires between when a registration is submitted and when the H-1B petition is filed, the petitioner should follow the form instructions regarding which passport information should be entered on Page 3, Part 3 of Form I-129, Petition for Nonimmigrant Worker.
 In support of the H-1B petition, the petitioner should provide documentation for both passports or travel documents to establish that the passport or travel document was valid at the time of registration and an explanation as to why there was a change in identifying information.